Electrophysiology (Arrhythmia Care)

 - 1-800-777-8442

 Procedures such as electrophysiology studies, echocardiograms, and electrocardiograms (EKGs) help us pinpoint the type of arrhythmia you have and what’s causing it.
-This is key to determining the most effective treatment.
+A thorough and accurate diagnosis is key to determining the most effective treatment.

 Medications

-These minimally invasive procedures use heat (radiofrequency ablation) or cold (cryoablation) to block the abnormal electrical signals that cause arrhythmia.
+Cardiac ablation procedures are minimally invasive and use heat (radiofrequency ablation) or cold (cryoablation) to block the abnormal electrical signals that cause arrhythmia.
 This helps restore a normal heartbeat—sometimes permanently.
+Ablation procedures in selected patients can also be used to increase heart rate or to prevent episodes of passing out.

 Devices